jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-Evil things like debt and depression, hatred and hunger, war, and pandemics only stay away if we keep evolving our technology and culture.
+Evil things like debt and depression, hatred and hunger, wars and pandemics, only stay away if we keep evolving our technology and culture.

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
-People only need to believe in a new philosophy that teaches us how great the world will be once we make and use our own levers of power as modern player gods.
+People only need to believe in a new philosophy that teaches us how great the world will be—once we become player gods who control the Internet Age levers of power.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>